Last updated on May 21, 2021.

-Currently, there is no medication to cure ASD, but mental health experts may use medication to treat symptoms of ASD, such as repetitive behaviour, hyperactivity, aggression, anxiety, depression, insomnia, trouble focusing, etc. Medication for ASD can be effective when combined with the right therapy.
+Currently, there is no medication to cure ASD, but mental health experts may use medication to treat symptoms of ASD, such as repetitive behavior, hyperactivity, aggression, anxiety, depression, insomnia, trouble focusing, etc. Medication for ASD can be effective when combined with the right therapy.
 Medications may include:

 - Antidepressants and anxiety medications: the most commonly prescribed medications for children are selective serotonin reuptake inhibitors (SSRIs), such as sertraline (Zoloft) or fluoxetine (Prozac).
-Some of these medications have been studied and approved for use with children, although not specifically for autism.
+Some of these medications have been studied and approved for use in children, although not specifically for autism.
 This group of medications may help with mood, anxiety, or obsessive thoughts and compulsive behavior.
 As with most mental health medications, side effects should be closely monitored.

 Support Services and Strategies for ASD in Hong Kong

 Preschool children diagnosed with ASD who are eligible for government-funded services can be referred to the Social Welfare Department for placement in Early Education Training Centre.
 For school-aged children, the education system of Hong Kong has started several schemes to support children with ASD.
 Generally, children with Autism Spectrum Disorder having average intelligence can attend mainstream schools.
-Children with both ASD and ID (Intellectual Disability) are placed in schools, specifically established for children with ID.
+Children with both ASD and ID (Intellectual Disability) are placed in schools specifically established for children with ID.
 These schools offer the following services and strategies in accordance with the needs of the child.

 Role of Mainstream Schools in Hong Kong for Students with ASD